Last updated 31st March, 2025

 This article about tree felling forms part of our series about average landscape gardening prices.

-Tree work is one of the hardest jobs to price without visiting the property and making an assessment, not only is every tree different but every garden also has differing access requirements!
-The price for felling a tree will ultimately depend on multiple factors including:
+Tree work is one of the hardest jobs to price without visiting the property and making an assessment, not only is every tree different but every garden also has differing access requirements.

 The prices quoted will also vary depending on your location, with London and the Home Counties being considerably more expensive in terms of labour charges than elsewhere in the UK.

-The height of tree is obviously a major factor because higher trees will require more equipment and time, plus of course there is also the higher risk of more severe damage and/or injury due to the fact it is further to fall!
+The height of the tree is obviously a major factor because higher trees will require more equipment and time, plus there is also the higher risk of more severe damage and/or injury due to the fact it is further to fall!
 Extra care is needed at height, which means it takes more time and manpower.

-If the tree overhangs a building such as a shed or greenhouse, then once again more care if required so the costlier the process.
 Problems with access will increase the costs for obvious reasons as simply getting the people and equipment safely to the site will take more time.
 Some trees are easier to work with than others so this has some impact on price but is not normally a huge factor.

 Felling a small tree with a diameter of 18″ or less can be done as a DIY project as long as there are no complications such as the tree is heavily leaning or overhanging a building or public path/road.
-There are no regulations in place to prevent amateurs felling trees on their own property providing there is no Tree Preservation Order in place.
+There are no regulations in place to prevent amateurs from felling trees on their own property providing there is no Tree Preservation Order in place.

 But even though it can be done DIY, it is not recommended that you do so, tree felling is a dangerous job best left to professionals, even the smaller trees.